peetkes/ml-docker/README.md

 ### Building the Docker image for MarkLogic 8

->docker build -f ML8-Dockerfile -t marklogic-img:8.0-6.4-preinstalled.
+>docker build -f ML8-Dockerfile -t marklogic-img:8.0-6.4-preinstalled .

 This will create an image with the name "marklogic-img" and the tag "8.0-6.4-preinstalled"

 ### Creating the container

->docker run -d --name=ml8-initial-build -p 8001:8001 marklogic-img:8.0-6.4-preinstalled
+>docker run -d --name=ml8-initial-build -p 8001:8001 -e USER=admin -e PASS=admin marklogic-img:8.0-6.4-preinstalled

 Because of the last line in the Dockerfile the MarkLogic post-initialization is already executed via the initialize-ml.sh script.
+Make sure to pass in the environment variables for USER and PASS!

 >docker commit ml8-initial-build marklogic-img:8.0-6.4-preinstalled